kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - Issues that we want to include in the following Sprint
   - They are usually higher priority issues than issues we have in Backlog

+### Sprint Backlog

+- Issues that we plan to acomplish during the Sprint
+- We try to remain Sprint backlog fixed during the Sprint
+- However it's ok to create followup Issues and add them to the current Sprint Backlog
+  - We want to be flexible even inside the Sprint
+    - Especially since almost all issues include a great deal of research
+  - This can happen for research when one Issue organically leads to a follow up bug
+  - For development we want to be a little stricter so as to avoid going off on a tangent, as long as we agree that's the right approach in the specific case
+- All issues in Sprint Backlog and forward (all Pipelines to the right) should be assigned
+  - Assign Issue to who actually does the work
+    - Avoid adding / removing people to the bug just to do some part of the job
+    - If you want someone to have a look at the issue and comment on it without actually working on it, just tag them in a comment
+      - @OlgaVakhonina can you please ...
+  - If you don't know whom to assign the issue to, assign it to yourself
+  - If you don't know what to do, you assign it to GP + Paul for rerouting

 ### In progress